-- 25 LCDR GRACIE: So a Qualified Flying Instructor that tells a more junior pilot that, "You're only going to be setting your display.
+- LCDR GRACIE: So a Qualified Flying Instructor that tells a more junior pilot that, "You're only going to be setting your display.
 You're not to look off-axis", they're not necessarily aware of the overlying complications that a test pilot in this scenario might have established. - MAJ LAMB: They're not, that's correct.
 So that's correct, and so the question was asked of me earlier, who was the most suitable person to undertake this trial.
 It's MAJ Ian Wilson, because he was a Category A Flying Instructor, had been for many years and had an enormous I can't remember, he'll probably tell you tomorrow the hours he's got on type, but a significant amount.
-And he was also a Category B test pilot.
-So that's a - a significant amount.
 And he was also a Category B test pilot.
 So that's a very unique set of circumstances, because you understand both worlds.